JuliaPlots/Plots.jl/docs/src/layouts.md

 ```

 # [Layouts](@id layouts)
 As of v0.7.0, `Plots` has taken control of subplot positioning, allowing complex, nested grids of subplots and components.
 Care has been taken to keep the framework flexible and generic, so that backends need only support the ability to precisely define the absolute position of a subplot, and they get the full power of nesting, plot area alignment, and more.
-Just set the `layout` keyword in a call to `plot(...)`
+Just set the `layout` keyword in a call to `plot(...)`.

 It's helpful at this point to review terminology:
 - **Plot**: the whole figure/window;
 - **Subplot**: one subplot, containing a title, axes, colorbar, legend, and plot area;
 - **Axis**: one axis of a subplot, containing axis guide (label), tick labels, and tick marks;